-The 57 Organ Procurement Organizations (OPOs) serving the nation, including Gift of Life Michigan, are community-based non-profit organizations that are designated by the federal government to recover organs from deceased donors for transplantation.
+The fifty-seven Organ Procurement Organizations (OPOs) serving the nation represent a unique aspect of the health care system.
+These community-based, non-profit organizations, including Gift of Life Michigan, are designated by the federal government to recover organs from deceased donors for transplantation.
 They are the only organizations charged with such a responsibility.
-Since the creation of the OPO structure in the mid-1980s, the U.S. has developed one of the most successful systems of donor identification, authorization, recovery and coordination in the world.
+Since the creation of the OPO structure in the mid-1980s, the United States has developed one of the most successful systems of donor identification, authorization, recovery and coordination in the world.

 OPOs are critical to the system that tens of thousands of patients depend upon each year to provide life-saving organ transplants.
 For this reason, it is important to recognize the ongoing, high-level performance of our donation system and to continue to advocate for system changes that support continuous improvement.

 Over the past six years, Organ Procurement Organizations increased annual organ donation by 44% in the United States, a sure sign of a well-functioning donation system continually improving.

 During this same time, organ transplants increased substantially, and the number of deaths on the national transplant list trended downward.
 OPOs commit to maximizing every possible donation opportunity by obtaining authorization for donation, managing the donor, facilitating the organ recovery, and transporting organs to transplant centers.